Nickssingh/Principal-Component-Analysis-Employee-Attrition-Prediction/README.md

 - We did not have any missing values within the dataset.
 - We mapped the yes/no in the target variable – Attrition – to 1/0.
 - We dropped the ‘EmployeeNumber’ as it does not have any impact.
-- Further, after looking at the distribution of the numerical variables, we observed that ‘EmployeeCount’ and ‘StandardHours’ are constants; hence, we will drop these columns as well.
+- Further, after looking at the distribution of the numerical variables, we observed that ‘EmployeeCount’ and ‘StandardHours’ are constants; hence, we dropped these columns as well.

 _Exploratory Data Analysis_